Measurement of the mass dependence of the transverse momentum of lepton pairs in Drell-Yan production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results and discussion

 Within its range of validity, $\PTll < 0.2 \ \Mll$, the \artemide prediction describes the measurements very well.
 For all \Mll, the low-\PTll distributions predicted by \artemide, based on TMDs corresponding to an N$^3$LL approximation, are in very good agreement with the data, except for the highest masses.
 Figure~\ref{fig:UnfCombPt0b} shows the prediction with and without QED FSR corrections.
 This underlines the importance of migrations from the \PZ boson peak towards lower masses, inducing the peak structure in the \PTll ratio distribution of Fig.~\ref{fig:UnfCombPt0Ratios}.
 The remarkable agreement of the \artemide prediction with the measurement at the \PZ boson peak is expected since the prediction relies on TMDs fitted on previous DY measurements at the \PZ boson peak though at lower centre of mass energies.
 The excellent agreement for higher \Mll confirms the validity of the approach and in particular of the TMD factorization when the mass scale largely dominates over the transverse momentum.
 No prediction is provided by \artemide for the 1 jet case nor for the \phistar cross section dependence.

 Comparisons of the inclusive cross section as a function of \PTll with two predictions of \GE are presented in Fig.~\ref{fig:UnfCombPt0c} for the inclusive cross sections and in Fig.~\ref{fig:UnfCombPt1b} for the one jet cross sections.
 The original prediction combining NNLL resummation on the 0-jettiness variable $\tau_0$ (\GE-$\tau$) and NNLO corrections does not describe the data well for \PTll values below 40\GeV.
 This too hard \PTll spectrum might be related to the choice of \alpS, as discussed in Ref.~\cite{Alioli:2015toa}.
 For the high \PTll region, which is dominated by the fixed-order effects, the inclusion of NNLO corrections provides a good description of the measured cross section.
 The more recent \GE prediction (\GE-\qt), using a \qt resummation at N$^3$LL, provides a much better description of the measured inclusive cross sections, describing very well the data in the full \PTll range except for middle \PTll values in the lowest mass bin.
 Here, as in \minnlo case, the inclusion of NNLO corrections provides a significant reduction of the scale uncertainties, leading to very small theory uncertainties in the middle \PTll range.
-The two \GE predictions compared with the measured one jet cross sections are pretty similar due to the fact that the \qt resummation is only applied in the 1-jettiness.
+The two \GE predictions compared with the measured one jet cross sections are similar because both use 1-jettiness in this part of the phase space.
 This could explain that \GE predicts a too hard \PTll spectrum, similarly to the 0-jettiness inclusive case.